TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 ```

 Although the solution is much more accurate (cf. {numref}`cvupwind`), it is still less accurate compared to central differences (cf. {numref}`cvcentral2`).
-This is explained by the fact that scheme {eq}`statcveq2` is only first order accurate, so that the numerical solution converges slower to the exact solution.
+This is explained by the fact that scheme {eq}`statcveq2` is only first order accurate, so that the numerical solution converges more slowly to the exact solution.

 We may perhaps conclude that it is wiser to prefer central differences over the first order upwind scheme provided the grid is sufficiently fine, at least for linear
 advection-diffusion equations.
 In practice, however, we see that upwind schemes are a much more robust alternative for nonlinear problems (such as the